-As the new year begins, outdoor recreation is the perfect socially distant activity to get out and enjoy nature and wildlife in Tualatin Valley.
+As we get set to say “hello” to 2021, it’s also time to start planning your resolutions for the new year.
+If getting out into nature more is your plan for 2022, these outdoor destinations are the perfect socially distant activity to get out and enjoy nature and wildlife in Tualatin Valley.
 Add these new and old favorites to your list when planning your next outdoor adventure.

 View Local Wildlife at Wapato Lake

-Expected to open in 2021, the Wapato Lake National Wildlife Refuge is located near the small town of Gaston and offers meandering hiking trails and six hunting blinds.
+Oregon’s newest national wildlife refuge is the Wapato Lake National Wildlife Refuge, which opened in 2021.
+Located near the small town of Gaston, this rural refuge offers meandering hiking trails and six hunting blinds.
 While hiking, visitors can see a diversity of wildlife found at the refuge including,10 species of bats migrating annually, 56 species of mammals, more than 150 bird species,13 reptile species,14 amphibian species and at least 16 species of fish.

 Hike Chehalem Ridge Nature Park

-Visitors to Chehalem Ridge Nature Park will be able to walk, ride their horse or off-road bicycle on nearly ten miles of trails.
-This future nature park–scheduled to open in 2021–will encompass 1,250 acres and a variety of habitats, including upland forests, oak woodlands and wetlands.
+Ten years in the making, the Chehalem Ridge Nature Park opened to the public November 2021.
+Adventurers can walk, ride their horse or off-road bicycle on nearly ten miles of trails.
+This nature park encompasses 1,250 acres and a variety of habitats, including upland forests, oak woodlands and wetlands.
 From the park, visitors will see panoramic views of the surrounding Tualatin Valley and the Coast Range.

 Paddle Tualatin River